 Whole30 is a dieting craze that holds a steady place in the interest of the public.
 It was created by Melissa Hartwig & Dallas Hartwig, who claim that Whole30 is a “short-term nutrition reset, designed to help you put an end to unhealthy cravings and habits, restore a healthy metabolism, heal your digestive tract, and balance your immune system.”

-What Does It Involve
+What Does It Involve?

-The basic premise involves cutting out processed foods in all forms, sugar, alcohol, legumes, grains, dairy and starchy vegetables.
+The basic premise involves cutting out processed foods in all forms, sugar, alcohol, legumes, grains, dairy, and starchy vegetables.
 Instead, the focus is on eating more fresh fruits and vegetables, meats, fish, eggs, nuts, and nut oils.

-The commitment to the program will shake up your usual routine, so you may identify unhealthy habits you could drop.
+Commitment to the program will shake up your usual routine, so you may identify unhealthy habits you could drop.

 The program also insists that followers do not weigh themselves or take measurements, and instead focus on how their body feels on the diet.
-Tuning into your body can only be a good thing, and this challenge might be the wake up call you need to improve your wellness.
+Tuning in to your body can only be a good thing, and this challenge might be the wake-up call you need to improve your wellness.

-Whole30 is lacking in several key nutrients due to the focus on cutting out major food groups, and may cause deficiencies if attempted too often.
+Whole30 is lacking in several key nutrients due to the focus on cutting out major food groups and may cause deficiencies if attempted too often.

-Many of the foods Whole30 forbids have been proven to help reduce disease risk, such as legumes and grains.
+Many of the foods Whole30 forbids have been proven to help reduce disease risks, such as legumes and grains.
 This is because grains and legumes both contain phytates that can reduce the availability of minerals such as iron and zinc in the body.
 The authors allow nuts on the diet, even though nuts also contain phytates.
 Legumes and whole grains both appear on the American Institute for Cancer Research’s list of “Foods That Fight Cancer” due to the numerous scientific studies that confirm their role in helping to reduce the risk of cancer.

-Cutting out legumes and depending on meat to meet protein needs is more expensive, and can worsen diet quality.
+Cutting out legumes and depending solely on animal meat to meet protein needs is more expensive, and can worsen diet quality.
 The World Cancer Research Fund advises that we limited red and processed meat to reduce cancer risk, so if a person switches to eating more red and processed meat they will be having a more unhealthy diet.

 Whole30 could also encourage disordered thinking, and lead to feelings of guilt around foods.
 The creators insist that anyone who breaks their Whole30 streak must go back to day one.
-We do not believe that people should feel guilty around food.
+We do not believe that people should feel guilty about food.
 Restrictive plans like this can make it seem like healthy eating is difficult, which can push you to eat whatever you feel like, as healthy is too hard.
 There may also be a temptation to binge after the 30-day period finishes, meaning any gains in health may be lost quickly.